implicitly-awesome/exop/README.md

 - :atom
 - :module
 - :function
+- :uuid

 _Unknown type always passes this check._

 `module` 'type' means Exop expects a parameter's value to be an atom (a module name) and this module should be already loaded (ready to call it's functions)

+`uuid` is not actually a "type" but I placed this under `:type` check because there is no reason to have dedicated `:uuid` check.

 #### `required`